 What if your content marketing candidate has the four essential skills I listed above, but doesn’t know how to code or design?

-Don’t abandon such candidates if their killer writers.
+Don’t abandon such candidates if they’re killer writers.
 You can request that they take free classes on Udemy, Codecademy and browse through tutorials on YouTube.
 Then, create a short assessment of these skills.
 This will also help you understand how your candidates synthesize their knowledge.

 Here are 4 beginner-friendly classes on coding and design.